 However, larger components had layer shifts in 3 out of 4 tests.
 No drive elements were loose on the printer itself, and the layer shift problem could only be dealt with by gradually lowering the speed and acceleration values.
 Fortunately, the lower rapid traverse speed has hardly any influence on the printing time.

-With the printer, I also purchased two rolls of gray filament from Anycubic.
+I also purchased two rolls of gray filament from Anycubic when buying the printer.
 I have not been able to get rid of the massive stringing.
 Using high retraction speed or high retraction distance does not get a handle on the problem.

 Update: In the meantime, I have also printed the Benchy with white PLA from Anycubic, there the stringing is no problem at all, but “curling” occurs much more strongly at the edges.
 The filaments differ not only in color but also want different temperatures, accordingly there are now both filament profiles in the Config.